moritzmock/Artifact-Evaluation-Track---MADE-WIC/README.md

 docker cp aet_c:/MADE-WIC/Replication/OSPR_made-wic.csv .
 ```

-And lastly the created image and container can be deleted with the commands
+And lastly, the created image and container can be deleted with the commands.

 ```
 docker rm aet_c